dkubek/approximate-graph-symmetries/thesis/md/thesis.md

     => [TODO(story): Create a story from this information] {
  - [ ] QSA

-- [ ] Optimization Problems specific to AS
-    - [ ] Excluding Identity
-    - [ ] Choosing a Starting Point
-    - [ ] Mapping relaxed permutation (from Birkhoff polytope) back to a permutation

 - [ ] We use analytical gradient computation